About Lisa Schmidt, MS, LAC, CN, SEP™, CYT, CEBS

 I know both personally and professionally the demands, stress, challenges, confusion and misinformation that we face everyday while trying to manage careers, relationships, mental and emotional wellbeing, diet and physical health.
 So many of us struggle with weight problems, eating and health issues, depression, anxiety, trauma and heightened stress in an increasingly busier and more disconcerting and contradictory world.
 With mixed and ever-changing messages concerning diet and health, it’s no wonder that millions of people feel lost, overwhelmed and increasingly confused.

 Personally, I grew up as an anxious child in an unhappy home and struggled with a weight problem, chronic skin conditions and IBS for years, unknowing then that all of it was interconnected.
-Many years ago while working as a corporate executive in healthcare, I became very ill.
+Some years ago while working as a corporate executive in healthcare, I became very ill.
 Medical tests suggested that my body was functioning well, but I knew that I something was wrong.
-That, coupled with my young son being diagnosed with ADHD in the early 90s when the pressure to medicate young children was high, motivated me to leave my corporate job.
-Even then, seeing the intrinsic connection between food, mood, behavior and physical health, I earned a MS in Clinical Nutrition and trained as a Whole Foods Dietician.
+That, coupled with my young son being diagnosed with ADHD in the early 90s when the pressure to medicate children was high, motivated me to leave my corporate job.
+Even then, seeing the intrinsic connection between food, mood, behavior and physical health, I earned a MS in Clinical Nutrition and Clinical Health Psychotherapy and became a Licensed Associate Counselor and a Whole Foods Dietitian.
 I became a Certified Yoga Instructor and Yoga Therapist.
-I also earned a MS degree in Clinical Health Psychotherapy and pursued advanced training in Somatic Experiencing™, understanding more and more that everything is interconnected.
+I also pursued advanced training in Somatic Experiencing™, a way of working with the body and nervous system to understand more and more that everything is interconnected.
 In order to fully heal, everything—mind, body and spirit—needs to be explored and addressed.
 This background, experience and training led me into my private practice, Mindful BenefitsⓇ, the home of Lisa Schmidt Counseling, as well as a faculty position at Arizona State University’s School of Social work where I teach courses I have designed in stress management and mindful eating.

 A Holistic Approach To Healing